-Destiny is primarily a PvE game - you have to shoot at least some aliens to get anywhere - but competitive multiplayer has been a key component from the beginning, with a thriving community on Twitch doing basically nothing else.
-Bungie have taken it much more seriously in the sequel, with controversial tweaks to abilities and weapon loadouts made in the name of PvP balance.
-If the Cabal are too soft for you, here's how you can compete against other Guardians in Destiny 2.
+Destiny 2 PvP comes in a variety of forms, and all are part of the key backbone of the game.
+While Destiny 2 is primarily a PvE experience – you have to shoot at least some aliens to get anywhere – competitive multiplayer has been a key component from the beginning, with a thriving community on Twitch doing basically nothing else.
+Bungie has taken it much more seriously in the sequel, with controversial tweaks to abilities and weapon loadouts made in the name of PvP balance.
+If the Cabal are too soft for you, here’s how you can compete against other Guardians in Destiny 2.

 Destiny 2 Crucible

 The core PvP game is called the Crucible.
 It puts all Guardians on a level playing field by removing progress-based damage modifiers, so you can compete at any stage of the game, whether you’re a veteran of a hundred raids or just starting the campaign.
 You get access to the Crucible after the third campaign mission, ‘Spark’.

 - Clash – Clash is a simple 4v4 team deathmatch mode.
 First team to 75 kills, or the team that’s leading when the eight minute time limit expires, wins.

 - Control– returning with small tweaks from the original, Control is like COD’s Domination mode.
 Teams compete to capture and hold three flag zones, and to kill opponents.
 Capturing a zone or killing an enemy gets you a point, with one bonus point per kill if you hold two zones, and two bonus points per kill if you hold all three.
 Winners are the first to hit the 100-point cap, or to have the higher score after eight minutes.